asen-krasimirov/WealthHarvest/README.md

 ### Code Organization

 All the code of the app is centralized in this repo (as a monorepo, under [`repos`](./repos)).
 At this time there are 3 main modules in this project:
-- [`backend`](./repos/backend) -> Containing the business logic of the application (as of now it consists of an FastAPI api).
-- [`auth`](./repos/auth) -> This module is responsible for handling of the authentication logic (made separate for easier replacement in the future).
-- [`frontend`](./repos/frontend) -> A module that handles the client facing logic of the application.
 <pre>
 - <a href="https://github.com/asen-krasimirov/WealthHarvest/tree/main/repos/backend">backend</a>  -> Containing the business logic of the application (as of now it consists of an FastAPI api).
 - <a href="https://github.com/asen-krasimirov/WealthHarvest/tree/main/repos/auth">auth</a>     -> This module is responsible for handling of the authentication logic (made separate for easier replacement in the future).
 - <a href="https://github.com/asen-krasimirov/WealthHarvest/tree/main/repos/frontend">frontend</a> -> A module that handles the client facing logic of the application.
 </pre>
-Flyway is used to manage migrations for the database.
-(TBA)

 ### Architecture, Deployment and Infrastructure